richardkappa/sorting/README.md

 # Sorting
 Seeing if I can write a sorting algorithm without googling how to.
-Going to sort a list rather than a dataframe (I think)

 ## Plan
 + ~~see if I can write a bubble sort~~